We’ve pulled together answers to the most common questions we receive from Trust staff considering applying for a grant.

 If the patient/family member doesn’t have a bank account to receive a BACS payment, we may be able to arrange for them to receive their grant in cash.
 This is done via the hospital’s cashier and can only be made in £100 instalments.
 You will need to collect the cash and pass it to the patient.
 Please contact us and we’ll advise if we can arrange this with you.

 We aim to respond to an application within two working days.
-We then arrange payments weekly, as part of a weekly payment run.
+We then arrange payments fortnightly, as part of a fortnightly payment run.
 If the patient/family member is in an emergency situation and requires a quicker response to their application, please contact us and we’ll do our best to accommodate.
-We may also be able to arrange a faster payment, though this is not possible on Fridays.
+We may also be able to arrange a faster payment, though this is only is excpetional circumstances and is not possible on Fridays.

 Once you submit your application on Flexigrant, we’ll assess it within two working days.
 We’ll need to make sure your application’s eligible for support, meets our criteria and is reasonable.
 We'll also check it has the necessary signatures.
 We may need to ask you for more information, or to make an award that is different to what you’d applied for.